aeturrell/coding-for-economists/code-preliminaries.md

 ### Installing Python

+Note that if you are going to use Google Colab or Binder to run code examples, both of these come with Python installed.
+These instructions are just for installing Python on your own computer.

 Download the individual edition of the [Anaconda distribution](https://www.anaconda.com/) of Python for your operating system and install it (on Anaconda's website, this is currently found under Products -> Individual Edition).
 This will provide you with a Python installation and a host of the most useful libraries.

 Anaconda might ask whether you want to add Anaconda to your PATH environment variable.
 Your PATH variable is a list of where programmes are located on your computer that *other* programmes can see.
 By adding Anaconda to your PATH, you will be able to more easily launch applications that make use of Python.

 You can confirm that you've set up Anaconda correctly by following the [verify installation instructions](https://docs.anaconda.com/anaconda/install/verify-install/) on the Anaconda website.
 Python and Anaconda are available on all major operating systems.

 ### Installing an integrated development environment (IDE)